sushamacs/DSTL/README.md

 Components in this repo:
 1. **Dash_Template1** and **DSTL_Template1_latest** python notebooks can be used to get the two dashboard templates
 2. The .csv files are the datasets used to create the templates.
-The sf_data.csv represents San Fransisco library dataset and the rest of the csv files represent Michigan State library dataset.
+The sf.csv represents San Fransisco library dataset and the rest of the csv files represent Michigan State library dataset.